 Body: The body of your accountant cover letter should cover why you’re interested in the position, your credentials, and your enthusiasm for future discussion.
-Let’s take a look at each section:
+We’ll take a look at each section.

 When I found the job listing at Alterra Mountain Company, it sounded like a dream come true.

 While this has potential, it’s generic and lifeless.
 Even the cliché “dream come true” phrase can’t strengthen this intro.
 This example, though, enthusiastically shows your interest and your credentials.

 I first heard about Alterra Mountain Company when you joined the Climate Collaborative Charter, and ever since, I’ve wanted to join your community of passionate outdoor adventurers who love the mountains and their communities with equal fervor.
 As a CAPP with four years of accounts payable experience, I know I can manage your travel and expense systems, resolve system issues, and support Alterra Mountain staff as your Travel & Expenses Accounts Payable Specialist.

 This tells the employer that the candidate not only knows about but values the company’s mission.
 He also makes it clear that he’s studied what this role will entail.